12 Voice Agent Platforms Compared: Vapi, Ultravox, Retell, & More

 • Event System: Configurable callbacks (HTTP/webhook) and real-time event hooks for call processing, error handling, and logging

-• Security: HIPAA and GDPR-aligned infrastructure; secure call logging and data access controls in multi-tenant deployments
+• Security: SOC 2 Type II, HIPAA, PCI DSS v4.0.1, GDPR; secure call logging and data access controls in multi-tenant deployments

 Technical Advantages: